Skip to content

 • Applications that use NFAPI own logging setup.

-• nfcli is the NorFab application and sets up NorFab default logging before constructing NorFab.
+• nfcli is the NorFab application and opts in to NorFab default logging when constructing NorFab.

 • Parent scripts that import NFAPI keep ownership of their own logging.